-Here are the various levels of sweetness used to described sparkling wines and Champagnes, from driest to sweetest.
+Here are the sparkling wine terms that describe the various levels of sweetness in sparkling wines and Champagnes, from driest to sweetest.

 Brut: 0-1.2% or 0-15 g/L residual sugar

-“Brut” is a french word that means uncut, rough or raw referring to the natural or raw state in which a champagne or sparkling wine is bottled.
-Brut wines are the driest sparkling wines.
-Our Brut wines are Brut, Brut Ombré Rosé, and Brut Rosé de Saignée.
+“Brut” is a French word that means uncut, rough or raw referring to the natural or raw state in which a champagne or sparkling wine is bottled.
+This style of sparkling wine is the driest.
 Within this broad Brut category, there are some additional sub-categories often used to further depict the dryness of these sparkling wines.

-- Extra Brut is used to describe sparkling wines that have less than 6 g/L of residual sugar.
+- Extra Brut describes sparkling wines that have less than 6 g/L of residual sugar.

-- Brut Zero or Brut Nature is used to describe sparkling wines where no additional sugar is added in the dosage.
+- Brut Zero or Brut Nature describes sparkling wines where no additional sugar is added in the dosage.
 These sparklers contain less than 3 g/L of residual sugar

 Extra Dry: 1.2-1.7% or 12-17 g/L residual sugar

 Extra Dry sparkling wines are a hint sweeter than Brut sparkling wines.

 Sec: 1.7-3.2% or 17-32 g/L residual sugar